Welcome to my blog on 18 Must Eat Places in New York For A First Timer.

 5. The Smith

-A casual American brasserie that’s a real crowd pleaser.
+The Smith are a casual American brasserie that’s a real crowd-pleaser.
 Do not go here without trying their mac and cheese (it’s down as a starter but the portion is MORE than enough for a main) and make sure you get some of their freshly baked cookies to go.
 A great, easy choice for lunch or dinner!

 55 3rd Ave, New York, NY 10003, www.thesmithrestaurant.com